flyteorg/flyte/rsts/concepts/component_architecture/native_scheduler_architecture.rst

 Scheduler
 ---------

 This component is a singleton and is responsible for reading the schedules from the DB and running them at the cadence defined by the schedule.
 The lowest granularity supported is `minutes` for scheduling through both cron and fixed rate schedulers.
 The scheduler can run in one replica, two at the most during redeployment.
 Multiple replicas will only duplicate the work, since each execution for a scheduleTime will have a unique identifier derived from the schedule name and the time of the schedule.
 The idempotency aspect of the admin for the same identifier prevents duplication on the admin side.
 The scheduler runs continuously in a loop reading the updated schedule entries in the data store and adding or removing the schedules.
-Removing a schedule will not alter the in-flight Go routines launched by the scheduler.
+Removing a schedule will not alter the in-flight goroutines launched by the scheduler.
 Thus, the behavior of these executions is undefined.

 Snapshoter